IBM/maximo-labs/docs/about.md

-# About this Lab

-## Contribute
+# Contribute

-You can contribute by providing feedback or content.
+You can contribute by providing feedback or content for the labs.

-### Provide feedback
+1. Submit issues or enhancements that you would like to see to this hands on lab.
+2. Contribute Content by becoming an author contributor of the labs.

+## Submit issues or enhancements
 You can submit any feedback, questions or issues on the labs.
 We will address them in the issue or with improvements to future versions of the lab.
 Submit issues you encounter with the lab at [https://github.com/IBM/monitor-hands-on-lab/issues](https://github.com/IBM/monitor-hands-on-lab/issues).
 Provide a description of the problem.
 Steps to reproduce the problem.
 What you expected should be there or happen in the lab.

+## Contribute Content
-### Write new labs or improve the existing labs
+Writing new labs or improve the existing labs

 1. Get a Github account:
 * IBMers can get an account here: [https://w3.ibm.com/developer/opensource/contribute/ibm-github/](https://w3.ibm.com/developer/opensource/contribute/ibm-github/)